International conference - teaching problem solving in technology rich environments

 - Teaching problem solving in technology rich environments

-These interactive seminars will explore a wide range of practical approaches, resources and research directly related to classroom practice.
-The seminars will be led by the international partners of the Erasmus+ project.
+These interactive seminars explored a wide range of practical approaches, resources and research directly related to classroom practice.
+The seminars were led by the international partners of the Erasmus+ project.
 Opportunities to explore innovative practice, new resources and proven strategies to enhance teaching and learning of problem solving in mathematics are limited in Northern Ireland.
-This is an opportunity not to be missed.